imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 # The ResultPlugin

-The Imixs-Workflow Result Plugin is used to provide model based processing information.
-These information is provided by additional property values assigned to an Imixs BPMN Event.
-The plugin evaluates these processing information which can be used by different modules.
+The Imixs-Workflow Result Plugin evaluates optional processing information assigned to an Imixs BPMN Event.
+The processing information can be defined by additional item values or custom XML tags.

 _Plugin Class Name:_

     org.imixs.workflow.engine.plugins.ResultPlugin

 The Result plugin should run in the first place, so that processing information can be provided to following plugins.
-With the [Imixs-BPMN modeler](../../modelling/activities.html) the Workflow Result can be edited in the 'Workflow' section of an event.
+With the [Imixs-BPMN modeler](../../modelling/activities.html) the Workflow Result can be edited in the 'Workflow' section of an BPMN Event node.

 <img src="../../images/modelling/bpmn_screen_20.png"/>